fieldtrip/website/tutorial/sensor_analysis.md

     cfg.pad             = 2;
     freq                = ft_freqanalysis(cfg, data_small);

-Again we have to combine the two components of the planar gradien
+Again we have to combine the two components of the planar gradient

     cfg                 = [];
     freq                = ft_combineplanar(cfg, freq);